Brian Lee, born in Busan South Korea (부산 싸나이) moved to New Zealand with his family in 1994.

 his musical life.
 Thanks to Mr. Steven Rowe and Mr. Siliva Gaugatao he started singing in choirs and joined a barbershop quartet.

-This opportunity came early for Brian.
 In 2001 he was asked to help out with a young barbershop quartet from Mt.
 Roskill Grammar school via another awesome music teacher who has been helping and changing kid's live, Mei Fong.
 This quartet won the competition.

 Following the success of the quartet, Mt Roskill Grammar school offered Brian a conductor's position for the 1st ever barbershop chorus of Mt.
 Roskill Grammar School.
 The first ever MRGS Chorus won the Auckland regional competition and was invited to compete at the national level but the group unfortunately couldn't afford to get to national convention during that first year.